Home Winners About the Contest Bus Press

 Winner Announcement -

-The 12 Lennon Award Winners will compete for the Maxell Song of the Year and $20,000.
+One of the 12 Lennon Award Winners will win Song of the Year and $20,000.

 2005 Maxell Song of the Year